francis-collab/alu-shell/permissions/README.md

-# This script changes the owner and group owner of _hello to vincent and staff respectively.
+# This script changes the owner of the file 'hello' to 'vincent' only if it is owned by 'guillaume'.
-# The file _hello is in the working directory and is a symbolic link.